 And our cat rather likes our mobiles too!

-🍂 nature dream-catchers – my elder son created a dream-catcher this summer with the fabulous Les Ptits Experts de la Nature!
+🍂 nature dream-catchers – my elder son created a dream-catcher last summer with the fabulous Les Ptits Experts de la Nature!

 🍁 fresh leaf and pine art – lots of ideas from Little Pine Learners . . .

 Here are some ideas for pine needle art . . . (ideas from Little Pine Learners):

 🌷 pressed flower and 🍁 leaf art – I’ll be honest, I have pressed a lot of leaves, and then I’ve just forgotten about them until I open a thick book one day and they fall out and break!
 But, if your remember about your pressed flowers and leaves, then you can produce some lovely art!

 - 💡 leaf lanterns (note: use an electric candle, not an actual candle!):